manatki/volga/README.md

 ## Additional rules for symmetric monoidal categories

-1. Any variable from defined in the lambda parameter clause or extracted as a result of morphialsm application should be used **exactly one time**
+1. Any variable defined in the lambda parameter clause or extracted as a result of morphism application should be used **exactly one time**